-Scope:local Type:required
+Type:required

-- 1. On exit from this routine the sparse matrix is in the build state. - 2.
-The descriptor may be in either the build or assembled state. - 3.
-Providing a good estimate for the number of nonzeroes nnz in the assembled matrix may substantially improve performance in the matrix build phase, as it will reduce or eliminate the need for (potentially multiple) data reallocations.
+1. On exit from this routine the sparse matrix is in the build state.

+- 2. The descriptor may be in either the build or assembled state. - 3.
+Providing a good estimate for the number of nonzeroes nnz in the assembled matrix may substantially improve performance in the matrix build phase, as it will reduce or eliminate the need for (potentially multiple) data reallocations; - 4.
+Using psb_matbld_remote is likely to cause a runtime overhead at assembly time;